thib1984/pydiceroller/README.md

 ```
 positional arguments:
-  dices         dices, with format example : 6, D6, 2D10, S3D10 (for sum) -can give two or more parameters-
+  dices         dices, with format example : 6, D6, 2D10, S3D10 (for sum) -can give one or more parameters-

 optional arguments:
   -h, --help    show this help message and exit
   -u, --update  self-update, alternatively, use pip(3) install --upgrade pydiceroller for manual update
-  -s, --silent  minimal output
+  -s, --silent  minimal output, use for pipe commands
+  -i, --infinite  press entry to relaunch same dices, ctrl-c to exit

 ```
 ## ⚙️ Install/Upgrade